Concept Design and Development

 We were given two datasets to decipher.
 We used Tableau to visualize and make this dense data easier to interpret.
 We imported these datasets onto Tableau and manipulated rows and columns to visualize data.

-Displayed SPIN use by date
+Dataset 1: SPIN usage by date

-Displayed Spin availability by location within Pittsburgh
+Dataset 2: SPIN availability by location within Pittsburgh

-User and Data Insights
+User Needs and Data Insights

 Personas